Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Numerical Results

 \subsection{Simulation Setup}

 In the simulation, we considered the proposed cell-free massive MIMO architectures in Section \ref{sec:architecture} (for the separate APs case) and in \sref{sec:connectedAPs} (for the connected APs case).
 For both architectures, we adopt mmWave fronthaul channels at $f^\mathrm{fh} = 28$ GHz carrier frequency, and access channels at $f^\mathrm{ac} = 3.5$ GHz.
 The bandwidth allocated for the access channels is $B^\mathrm{ac} = 20$ MHz, and various values for the fronthaul bandwidth are considered, as will be discussed in the results.
 The noise figure is set to $9$ dB for both the fronthaul and access links.
 The central unit is deploying a uniform linear array with $N=128$ elements and half wavelength antenna spacing.
+For the phase-shift set of analog beamforming at the CPU, we use $q=3$ bit uniform quantizers.
 The transmit power of the central unit is assumed to be $\tilde{\rho}^\mathrm{fh}=30$ dBm for the fronthaul links while the APs and users transmit powers are set to $\tilde{\rho}^\mathrm{ac}=\tilde{\rho}^t=10$ dBm for the access links and pilot transmissions.
 The noise power is determined based on the bandwidth of the fronthaul and access channels, following $\sigma_n^2 = \sigma^2 \cdot B \cdot k \cdot T$, with the Boltzmann constant $k$, the channel bandwidth $B$, the temperature $T=\SI{290}{\kelvin}$, and the noise figure $\sigma^2$.
 The normalized power levels of the different channels are then determined by $\rho = \frac{\tilde{\rho}}{\sigma_n^2}$ with the the corresponding parameters of the specific channel.
 These baseline system parameters are summarized in Table \ref{table:simparams}.
 The values that are selected differently from the baseline parameters in different figures are explicitly stated.

-For the large scale channel coefficients, we adopt the 3GPP Urban Micro (UMi) street-canyon model given in \cite{3GPP2017} as follows: